gatewayprogrammingschool/Rust-For-CSharp-Developers/content/part1.md

 ]
 ```

 Notice that I added the `mut` keyword to the vector's declaration.
 This means that the vector is mutable and thus more values can be added.
+Without this, attempting to add to the vector generates a compile-time error.

 ```rust
 // Create a vector of &str values